Skip to main content

 What is hospice care?

 Hospice care is a comfort care approach to caring for an individual with a terminal illness.
-Instead of focusing on traditional, curative measures, hospice services focus on providing care, quality and comfort at the end of life.
+Instead of traditional, curative measures, hospice services focus on providing care, quality, and comfort at the end of life.
 Hospice helps both patients and their loved ones attain a sense of closure and understanding.
 This closure provides more lasting memories and enjoyable moments.

 Does hospice only serve people who have been diagnosed with cancer?

 Cancer is only one of many diagnoses that hospice can help.
 Others include circulatory or heart disease, dementia, respiratory disease, stroke, kidney disease, liver failure, AIDS, ALS, and Parkinson’s Disease.
-If you are unsure if your prognosis would qualify for hospice services, give us a call today!
+If you are unsure if your prognosis would qualify for hospice services, call us today!

 Our loving care team will come wherever you are living.
-This can be in the comfort of your home, a family members home, assisted living facility, skilled nursing home or anywhere else you may call home!
+This can be in the comfort of your home, a family member’s home, an assisted living facility, a skilled nursing home, or anywhere else you may call home!

 Is hospice a place where the terminally ill go to die?

-When faced with an end of life scenario, 90% of patients prefer to die in the comfort of their home.
+When faced with an end-of-life scenario, 90% of patients prefer to die in the comfort of their homes.
 Hospice provides patients with this opportunity.
-While there are stand alone hospice center through out the United States, the majority of hospice care occurs within the home.
+While there are stand-alone hospice centers throughout the United States, most hospice care occurs within the home.

-Does a person have to be bed bound in order to qualify for hospice?
+Does a person have to be bed-bound to qualify for hospice?

-The answer is a resounding no. You do not have to be bed bound.
+The answer is a resounding no. You do not have to be bed-bound.
 Many patients who opt for hospice services continue to lead fulfilling, active, and productive lifestyles.
-Hospice gives you and your family the control over your end of life experience.
+Hospice gives you and your family control over your end-of-life experience.

 See More FAQs